DocumentDB (DocDB)

 • --engine docdb: Specifies the database engine.
 Here, it is set to docdb, indicating the use of Amazon DocumentDB.

 Notice in the DBClusterMembers field of the cluster description that there are no other databases created.
+As we did not specify a MasterUsername or MasterUserPassword for the creation of the database, the mongo-db will not set any credentials when starting the docker container.
 To create a new database, we can use the create-db-instance command, like in this example:

 --db-instance-class db.r5.large --engine docdb --db-cluster-identifier test-docdb-cluster